sami-chaaban/starparser/README.md

 starparser --i run_it025_data.star --random 10000 particles.star -c _rlnMicrographName -q DOA3/OAA2
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  Two new star files will be created named DOA3_10000.star and OAA2_10000.star that will have a random set of 10000 particles that match DOA3 and OAA2 in the \_rlnMicrographName column, repsectively.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  Two new star files will be created named DOA3_10000.star and OAA2_10000.star that will have a random set of 10000 particles that match DOA3 and OAA2 in the \_rlnMicrographName column, respectively.

 ---